DikshantAg/RateTable/README.md

 # RateTable
-Contains velocity profiles for rate table
+Contains velocity profiles for rate table.
+Most of them compatible with Arduino Due.